 "The world left the legal profession in the dust years ago," Benson told a Black Hat audience Wednesday.
 "Attorneys are just coming to the realization that people have computers and have important information on them.
-I spend a good deal of time dragging attorneys kicking and screaming into
+I spend a good deal of time dragging attorneys kicking and screaming into the 20th century."

 Black Hat 2008:

 Researchers develop lightweight Cisco IOS rootkit Black Hat: Building on previous research against IOS, Core Security researchers have theoretically shown the plausibility of an IOS rootkit attack.

 Mozilla to release Firefox threat-modeling data: The Mozilla Foundation's security chief says it will soon publicly release threat-modeling data for the next version of the Firefox Web browser.